Student Code of Conduct

 University probation is a formal notice to the student that the activity in question is unacceptable and that, if continued or if other inappropriate behavior follows, more severe action may be taken, including possible suspension or expulsion from John Carroll University.
 University probation is for a specific period of time and can include such restrictions as denial of the opportunity to participate in extra-curricular activities or events, to perform in the name of the University, to serve as an officer of a student organization, or to reside in University housing.
 Additionally, students who have been placed on University probation for a period of more than 15 consecutive weeks will be limited in the options they may have for housing for the following year.
 Specifically, those students who are required to live in the residence halls for the following year will be assigned to a room by the Office of Residence Life after all other returning students have the opportunity to sign up.
 Written notification of this action may be provided to his/her parent(s)/guardian(s) if the student is a dependent.

 Deferred Suspension is for a specific period of time and is a formal notice to the student that the activity in question is unacceptable and very serious.
 Suspension will remain deferred unless disciplinary actions assigned are not completed and/or unless continued inappropriate behavior follows.
 Additional violations of the Student Code will most likely result in suspension or expulsion from the University.
-In addition to housing restrictions noted under University probation, students who have been placed on Deferred Suspension for a period of more than 15 consecutive weeks will not be permitted to reside in Bernet or Murphy Hallsl or any off campus properties administered by the Office of Residence Life for the following year.
-Written notification of this action may be provided to his/her parent(s)/guardian(s) if the student is a dependent.
+In addition to housing restrictions noted under University probation, students who have been placed on Deferred Suspension for a period of more than 15 consecutive weeks will not be permitted to reside in Bernet Hall or any off campus properties administered by the Office of Residence Life for the following year.
+Rising Juniors and Seniors wanting to live on campus will be required to meet with the Director of Residence Life for a one-on-one review of his/her conduct file.
+Written notification of this action may be provided to his/her parent(s)/guardian(s) if the student is a dependent

 Suspension from the University involves the exclusion of the student from participation in any academic or other activity of the University for a specified period of time and may include prohibiting the student from being on University premises.
 Written notification of this action will be provided to his/her parent(s)/guardian(s) if the student is a dependent.
 Suspension during a semester in progress will result in withdrawing the student from all registered classes and the application of any financial penalties.
 Suspended students may need to apply for readmission and may need to comply with certain conditions upon re-admittance.
 Additionally, suspended students may not participate in housing selection, limiting the options they may have for housing upon their return.
 Students who have been suspended may not live in Bernet or Murphy Halls or any off campus properties administered by the Office of Residence Life.